 The Board recognizes that each student's mode of dress and grooming is a manifestation of personal style and individual preference.
 The Board will not interfere with the right of students and their parents to make decisions regarding their appearance except when their choices affect the educational program of the schools or the health and safety of others.
+This policy is intended to provide guidance for students, staff, and parents.

-The Board authorizes the Superintendent to develop and enforce school regulations prohibiting student dress or grooming practices that:
+The Board authorizes the Superintendent to develop and enforce school regulations pertaining to student dress that promote safety and a positive learning environment.
+Student dress shall not:

-- Present a hazard to the health or safety of the student or to others in the school. - Materially interfere with school work, create disorder, or disrupt the educational program. - Cause excessive wear or damage to school property. - Prevent students from achieving their educational objectives. - Represent membership in a gang.
+- Present a hazard to the health or safety of the student or to others in the school. - Materially and substantially interfere with school work, create disorder, or disrupt the educational program. - Cause excessive wear or damage to school property. - Include any type of clothing, accessories and/or jewelry that is worn with the intent to convey affiliation with a criminal street gang as defined in A.R.S.
+13-105.

-Obscene language or symbols, or symbols of sex, drugs, or alcohol on clothing are expressly prohibited.
+Discriminatory or obscene language or symbols, or symbols of sex, drugs, or alcohol on clothing are prohibited.